 (1) Calendar Year.
 Baseline is the law currently in place as of April 20, 2022.
-Proposal would increase the maximum child tax credit to \$3,000 and to \$3,600 for qualifying children respective income class but are included in the totals.
+Proposal would increase the maximum child tax credit to \$3,000 and to \$3,600 for are excluded from their respective income class but are included in the totals.
 For a description of expanded cash income, see

-(2) includes both filling and non-filling units but excludes those that are dependents of other tax units.
-Tax units with negative adjusted gross income are excluded
+(2) Includes both filling and non-filling units but excludes those that are dependents of other tax units.
+Tax units with negative adjusted gross income